abena19/dishcovery_2.0/README.md

 # CS194H Dishcovery

-Winter quarter 2023 CS147 project by Abena Ofosu, Defne Genç, Sharon Wambu, Kayla Kelly
+Winter Quarter 2023 CS147 Project by Abena Ofosu, Defne Genç, Sharon Wambu, Kayla Kelly

 ## What is Dishcovery and When Would You Use It?